stijnfleuren/SwiftCloudApi/README.md

 #### Updating infrastructure
 Traffic situations may change overtime, e.g., due to urban development.
 Therefore, it is very important to periodically evaluate if any infrastructural changes (or policy changes by the government) are needed.

-This is a very difficult decision to be made with high impact; quantitative support is really useful when making these decisions.
+This is a very difficult decision to be made and it has high impact; quantitative support is really useful when making these decisions.
 With the API you can determine the maximum traffic increase that the infrastructure is able to handle under optimal traffic light control.
 This could be used to answer questions like: Is the capacity of the infrastructure (intersection) expected to still be sufficient in the upcoming 3 years?

 ## Installing
 You can install the [Swift Mobility Cloud API](https://www.swiftmobility.eu/services) using: